 out of Homer can really only be described as excellent.
-The daily bag limit is 2 halibut per person, per day, one of which must be 28 inches or UNDER in length.
-This regulation was put into effect by the Feds at the start of the 2014 season.
-2018 closed Wednesdays for halibut, as well as Tuesdays from July 10th thru Aug.
-14th.
-Therefore, the Falcon will be accepting bookings for Salmon, Grey Cod and or Rockfish on all closed Wednesdays for the remainder of the season.
+The daily bag limit is 2 halibut per person, per day, one of which must be 26 inches or UNDER in length.
+For 2020, halibut fishing is closed on Tuesdays and Wednesdays.
+Therefore, the Falcon will be accepting bookings for Salmon, Grey Cod and or Rockfish on all Tuesdays and Wednesdays for the season.

 On a typical day of fishing on the Falcon, you will catch more than 2 fish, but you can only keep 2.
 Catch and release is becoming more popular all the time, and I have no problem releasing fish if you have more than you can use.
 All fish brought aboard are killed and bled immediately, ensuring the fillets are the best possible quality.
 It is as fresh as it gets, and I'm sure when you sit down to eat some you will agree it doesn't get any better.